beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 I very much like to hear from you, about your experience with fasting or if this post gets you started (or not).
 If you have any suggestions or corrections, just let me know.

-Long live intermittent fasting, and live long healthy!
+Breakfast is dead, long live intermittent fasting!

 ### References